CSPanda21/ProductPlant/README.md

 - 3.Added_MSTeams_notification : In this brach we have added an action which sends notification to MS Teams channel.

 It uses sap-cloud-sdk to access a BTP destination which points to the SAP Alert Notification service.
 And this service is responsible for sending notification to MS Teams.
 From the Teams channel a webhook has been created which is used in the SAP Alert Notification Service.

+- 4.Added_frontend_reactapp : In this branch added the react frontend app.
+All mta,approuter configurations corrected.
+And there is no deployment error as well, but after deployment while running the app from approuter service the below error is coming.
+"503 Service Temporarily Unavailable".

+Needs to be checked.